 Every great craft beer needs to be drunk from an equally great beer house or speciality pub.
 And Queenstown has some really memorable ones too!

 In our last post, Craft Beer Breweries in Queenstown, we explored the wonderful emerging world of the very cool locals who are now producing great craft beers from their basements, backyards and beer sheds!
 We covered Searchlight Brewery, Altitude Brewing, Wanaka Beerworks, Queenstown Brewers, Cargo Brewery, Crimson Badger Brewing and Canyon Food & Brew Co.

 Smiths is Queenstown’s only quintessential Craft Beer Free-House.
 Focussed on what they describe as a 'flavour first approach', they in essence sell unusual but interesting beer and pair them with great kiwi food!
 Simple really!
-Last year Smiths delivered an exceptional event called 'Smiths NZ IPA Competition' over a long weekend in late June which was supported by over 22 independant Craft Beer Breweries.
+Last year Smiths delivered an exceptional event called 'Smiths NZ IPA Competition' over a long weekend in late June which was supported by over 22 independent Craft Beer Breweries.
 Situated on Lower Shotover Street in the middle of town, Smiths is an easy 'after work' or 'after play' choice.

 Atlas describes itself as ‘Queenstown Home of Craft Beer’.
-Certainly this is where the QT locals tend to migrate to after a day on the slopes or on their bikes.
+Certainly, this is where the QT locals tend to migrate to after a day on the slopes or on their mountain bikes.
 With over 22 varieties of craft beer on tap, with exceptional food and service, this really should be your first, and probably your last, stop!
 What makes this little Beer Cafe with a big attitude so great is its casual atmosphere, its waterside location and their passionate staff - all keen to share the experience of craft beer tasting with you!